PunithKumar2902/PunithKumar2902/README.md

-- 👋 I’m @Punith Kumar
+- 👋 I’m Punith Kumar
 - 🌱 currently working on Artificial intelligence and Machine learning
 - 💞️ looking to collaborate on any related projects
 <!---